ibm-cloud-docs/text-to-speech/symbols-ar-ar.md

 The following sections describe the valid symbols for Arabic.
 (Significant symbols in example Arabic words are not highlighted.)

-Use of the Speech Synthesis Markup Language (SSML) `<phoneme>` element and International Phonetic Alphabet (IPA) symbols or Unicode values with the Arabic voice `ar-AR_OmarVoice` is not currently supported.
+Use of the Speech Synthesis Markup Language (SSML) `<phoneme>` element and International Phonetic Alphabet (IPA) symbols or Unicode values with the Arabic voice, `ar-AR_OmarVoice`, is not currently supported.
 You can use only sounds-like translations for Arabic word pronunciation.
 For more information, see [Sounds-like translation](/docs/text-to-speech?topic=text-to-speech-customIntro#soundsLike).
 {: important}

 ## Vowels